 Hyperlipidemia is broadly categorized into primary and secondary types.
 Primary hyperlipidemia refers to elevated lipid levels primarily caused by genetic factors, whereas secondary hyperlipidemia is associated with other underlying conditions or lifestyle factors [8].

 Hyperlipidemia is a frequently occurring condition; however, a majority of patients remain undiagnosed and, consequently, untreated.
 The impact of this condition is substantial, resulting in increased morbidity, mortality, and medical expenses.
 Hyperlipidemia ranks as the second most prevalent risk factor for cardiovascular diseases.
 When hypertriglyceridemia is combined with high levels of LDL-C, it significantly amplifies the risk of developing coronary heart disease (CHD) [9].
 According to WHF [10], raised non-HDL cholesterol was responsible for approximately 4.4 million deaths and 98.6 million disability-adjusted life years (DALYs) globally in 2019.

+There should be a paragraph here stating the gap and the objectives of the study.

 2. Material and methods